Realtyex · Wholesale Australian Property · 2026

 The four-gate funnel.

-Every Realtyex deal passes the same four gates, in the same order.
+We don't pick suburbs.
+We pick cycles, then corridors, then estates, then lots.
+Every acquisition passes the same four gates, in the same order.
 No gate, no deal.

 01